Romain Gary writes to Christel and reflects on his lost loves. 1946.

 “I wish I could see you again, if only for a day.”

-A beautiful letter from the French writer, nostalgic for his vanished loves.
-Freshly demobilized, Romain Gary recounts his literary and diplomatic career to his former lover while praying that fate will favor a new encounter.
+A beautiful letter from the French writer, nostalgic for his lost loves.
+Having just been demobilized, Romain Gary recounts his literary and diplomatic career to his former lover, while praying that fate will favor their reunion.

 ___________________________________________________